microsoft/Trace/docs/readme.md

 IMPORTANT: checkout the `website` branch.

-1. Run `jupyter-book build docs` under the root directory to build the book.
+1. Run `make doc` under the root directory to build the book.
 This will create a folder `docs/_build/html` that has the static webpages.
-2. Run `python docs/post_build_script.py` to move all files associated with the landing page into the `_build/html` folder.
-3. Run `ghp-import -n -p -f docs/_build/html` to deploy the book to GitHub Pages (it creates a branch in the repo)
+2. Run `make doc-deploy` to deploy the book to GitHub Pages (it creates a branch in the repo)

-Or simply do the following steps:
-1. `git pull origin main` to merge
-2. `docs/publish.sh` to run all the above commands.

 References: